urbit/shrub/pkg/arvo/neo/cod/std/src/fil/messenger.md

 In all of the shrubs we've looked at in these tutorials we could replace every `%pro` curb with the likes of `[%only %ship]` and `[%only %message-pub]` and lose none of the functionality we've looked at.
 The `[%only %ship]` curb just declares that the state is exclusively a `ship`.
 However, the `[%pro ship]` curb says that the state can be any type *which can be converted to a `ship` through an available `/con` file*.
 This has implications for interoperability and state transitions we have not yet fully explored.

 #### form:neo
 When `/imp/dm` is first created with a `%make` card, it needs to be created with some pre-defined state.
 The intial state it accepts has to be a `%dm-diff`.
-Taking a poke type as the initial state type is an unusual choice that was done as an experiment, but the result is essentially the same as a Gall agent sending a poke to itself `+on-init`.
+This is a little unusual, but it's essentially the same as a Gall agent sending a poke to itself `+on-init`, except the poke is defined by the external service provider.
+Since the service provider could be on our ship or someone else's, the `+init` arm takes both `%initiate` and `%invited` pokes.
+The `+init` arm is the only context in which these pokes are handles.

 ```hoon
 ++  init